-The figure shows a line graph of trends in the proportion of women who had a multiple birth by a range of topics including Indigenous status (mother), remoteness area and socioeconomic status from 2009 to 2019.
-In 2019, 4,428 women had a multiple birth.
+The figure shows a line graph of trends in the proportion of mothers who have a multiple birth by a range of topics including antenatal care, maternal age, onset of labour and smoking status from 2010 to 2020.
+In 2020, 1.4% or 4,205 women had a multiple birth.

-The figure shows a line graph of trends in the proportion of babies who were born as part of a multiple birth by a range of topics including admission to SCN/NICU, gestational age and presentation over 2009 to 2019.
-In 2019, 8,915 babies were born as part of a multiple birth.
+The figure shows a line graph of trends in the proportion of babies born as part of a multiple birth by a range of topics including admission to SCN/NICU, birthweight, gestational age, and method of birth from 2010 to 2020.
+In 2020, 2.9% of babies were born as part of a multiple birth.

-The vast majority of babies from multiple births had an Apgar score of 7–10 at 5 minutes (95%), indicating that they have adapted well post-birth.
-More than half of babies in multiple births were born low birthweight (56%) or pre-term (66%), including babies who were both low birthweight and pre-term.
-As a result, 68% of multiple births were admitted to SCN or NICU, and 51% had hospital stays of 6 days or more.
+Most babies from multiple births had an Apgar score of 7–10 at 5 minutes (95%), indicating that they have adapted well post-birth.
+More than half of babies in multiple births were born low birthweight (57%) or pre-term (66%), including babies who were both low birthweight and pre-term.
+As a result, 68% of multiple births were admitted to SCN or NICU, and 50% had hospital stays of 6 days or more.